wagnius-GmbH/slvwagner/README.md

 -   Linear function helpers
 -   R utility functions
 -   Quadrant and angle finder for vector 2D
--   Transformation of spherical to cartesian coordinate system and back
+-   Transformation from spherical to cartesian coordinate system and back.
 -   conic section